MrZackrox/AAD117/Journal.md

 ![Art Machine](http://turbo.designwoop.com/uploads/2011/10/Art-Machine.png)

 So I then went on and found this one below.
 I think someone just had a clever idea for a monogram and made it as there was no one using it.
 So in this monogram tou can clearly see that there is an 'H' and 'A' in it.
 What I like about this is the conjoinment of the two letters, it has been done so simple but it works so well.
 I also like the font that was used in it with the serif bits lining up to make stright lines.
-Then teh colour scheme that has been used to me makes it fell that the monogram is on the moon.
+Then the colour scheme that has been used to me makes it fell that the monogram is on the moon.

 ![H and A Monogram](http://turbo.designwoop.com/uploads/2011/10/h-a-monogram.png)

+I fell like I could write for days